What is Circular Fashion? How to Sustainably Close the Loop

 • Considering options for end-of-life, extending use, and upcycling/recycling

 While brands might have different design directions, the commonality is intentional and thoughtful design which considers the greater impact of the garments.
-Tonlé incorporates many of these elements and they’re always looking for ways to learn, grow, and offer more inclusive designs.

 Your Greenwashing Is Showing

 With fast fashion, “circularity” initiatives are flawed right from the start.
-Highly trend-driven, poor-quality pieces, and a high-turnover model for design, production, and consumption just has no chance at being successfully circular and part of a regenerative and restorative system.
+Highly trend-driven, poor-quality pieces, and a high-turnover model for design, production, and consumption has no chance at being successfully circular and part of a regenerative and restorative system.

-If a brand is claiming circularity while constantly having new products in stores or over-producing billions of dollars of unsold clothing, it just doesn’t add up.
+If a brand is claiming circularity while constantly having new products in stores or over-producing billions of dollars of unsold clothing, it doesn’t add up.

 Materials & Fabrics